Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Introduction

-To evade the first group of defenses, our attacks \emph{concentrate} poisoned points in just a few distinct locations.
-These attacks tend to look normal to anomaly detectors that are more sensitive.
-For example, poisoned data that is placed in a tight cluster will evade the nearest-neighbor-based anomaly detector that throws out points far away from other points.

-The second group of defenses is more resistant to concentrated attacks, since these defenses are less sensitive to small changes in the data (in this paper, we consider only attacks that inject 3\% or less poisoned data, since in reality attackers might only have control over a small fraction of the training data).
-To evade this group of defenses, we formulate the data poisoning attack as a constrained optimization problem, where the attacker's objective is to maximize the test loss of the model that the defender learns on the union of the clean and poisoned data; the optimization variables are the locations of the poisoned points; and the constraints are imposed by the defenses (such that a point that satisfies the constraints will be guaranteed to evade the defenses).
+The second strategy is targeted at defenses which use anomaly detectors that are less sensitive and highly parametric: e.g., an anomaly detector that throws out points beyond some distance from the data centroid will not depend too much on the addition or removal of a few points from the data, as long as the data centroid does not change significantly.
+These defenses are more resistant to concentrated attacks, since they are less sensitive to small changes in the data (in this paper, we consider only attacks that inject a small fraction---3\% or less---of poisoned data).
+To evade them, we formulate the attack as a constrained optimization problem, where the objective is to maximize the test loss of the model that the defender learns on the union of the clean and poisoned data; the optimization variables are the locations of the poisoned points; and the constraints are imposed by the defenses (such that a point that satisfies the constraints will be guaranteed to evade the defenses).

-Unfortunately for the attacker, this optimization problem is intractable to solve exactly \citep{bard1991some}, and even local methods like gradient ascent are slow \citep{biggio2012poisoning, mei2015teaching, koh2017understanding}.
-To overcome this computational hurdle, we introduce two ideas:

-\begin{enumerate} \item We show theoretically that we can concentrate all of the attack mass on just a few distinct points (e.g., only 2 points for 2-class support vector machines (SVMs) and logistic regression models) and still obtain an attack that is as effective as more diffuse attacks.
-This is more efficient as we have fewer optimization variables: we only need to optimize over the location of a few poisoned points instead of optimizing over all the points.
-This leads to what we call the \inf{} attack (\refsec{improved-inf}).